Random quantum graphs: Generic small automorphism groups

 \begin{lemma} The conclusion of \Cref{le:nodiag} holds for real planes $W\le \bC^p$, $\dim_{\bR}W=2$ and unitaries $U$ ranging over the semidirect product $D_p\rtimes S_p$ of diagonal matrices by permutation matrices. \end{lemma} \begin{proof} \Cref{le:nodiag} shows that a unitary $U\in D_p\rtimes S_p$ leaving a generic $W$ invariant must have finite order, bounded by $2p!$: indeed, if $U=DP$ is a decomposition as a product of a diagonal and a permutation matrix, then $U^t=\pm 1$ if $t$ is the least common multiple of the cycle lengths of $P$.
 Furthermore, by \Cref{le:nodiag} again, it is enough to consider factorizations $U=DP$ for non-trivial $P$ (otherwise we are back in the diagonal case).

-Decomposing $U$ as a product $DP$ for diagonal $D$ and a permutation matrix $P$ we will, for the sake of simplicity, assume $P$is a single cycle of order $p\ge 2$ (in general it will decompose as a product of disjoint cycles, but this will suffice to illustrate the dimension count).
+Decomposing $U$ as a product $DP$ for diagonal $D$ and a permutation matrix $P$ we will, for the sake of simplicity, assume that $P$ is a single cycle of order $p\ge 2$.
+In general it will decompose as a product of disjoint cycles, but this will suffice to illustrate the dimension count.
+Moreover, taking a shorter cycle would restrict the number of degrees of freedom even further, so the case of a cycle of order $p$ is the most demanding to rule out.

-We have $U^{p}=\pm 1$ (as noted above), so the $p$ eigenvalues of $D$ provide $p-1$ (real, as opposed to complex) degrees of freedom (because their product is $\pm 1$). $\bC^p\cong \bR^{2p}$ decomposes as a direct sum of $p$ 2-dimensional $U$-eigenspaces, and for $W$ invariance under $U$ means: \begin{itemize} \item coinciding with one of these eigenspaces, which makes for a 0-dimensional variety of such $W$ for each choice of $D$-eigenvalues, or \item decomposing as the direct sum of two lines, on in each of two distinct $U$-eigenspaces; this makes for a 2-dimensional variety, since each line is selected from a 2-plane and hence ranges over a real projective line. \end{itemize} All in all, counting the $p-1$ degrees of freedom in selecting the eigenvalues of $D$, the two cases give spaces of dimension $p-1$ and $p+1$ respectively.
+We have $U^{p}=\pm 1$ (as noted above), so the $p$ eigenvalues of $D$ provide $p-1$ (real, as opposed to complex) degrees of freedom (because their product is $\pm 1$). $\bC^p\cong \bR^{2p}$ decomposes as a direct sum of $p$ 2-dimensional $U$-eigenspaces, and for $W$ invariance under $U$ means: \begin{itemize} \item coinciding with one of these eigenspaces, which makes for a 0-dimensional variety of such $W$ for each choice of $D$-eigenvalues, or \item decomposing as the direct sum of two lines, one in each of two distinct $U$-eigenspaces; this makes for a 2-dimensional variety, since each line is selected from a 2-plane and hence ranges over a real projective line. \end{itemize} All in all, counting the $p-1$ degrees of freedom in selecting the eigenvalues of $D$, the two cases give spaces of dimension $p-1$ and $p+1$ respectively.
 In summary, the $W$ invariant under some $U=DP$ range over a $(p+1)$-dimensional space.
 On the other hand the Grassmannian parametrizing the planes $W\le \bR^{2p}$ has dimension $2(2p-2)>p+1$ (since $p\ge 2$), finishing the proof. \end{proof}

 \begin{corollary} For $3\le n$ and $2\le d\le (n-1)(n-2)$ the group $\cat{gen} K_{\langle \cX\rangle}(d,n)$ is trivial. \end{corollary} \begin{proof} This follows from \Cref{le:indstp} (with $d$ in place of that result's $d+1$), noting that by \Cref{le:nodiag} applied to